-Between 2016 and 2026, the number of STEM occupations in the United States will grow by nearly 11 percent.
-That's more than 3.5 percent higher than the rate at which non-STEM jobs will grow, according to forecasts from the Bureau of Labor Statistics.
+Between 2021 and 2031, the number of STEM occupations in the United States will grow by nearly 11 percent in comparison to less than 6 percent for all other jobs, according to forecasts from the U.S. Bureau of Labor Statistics.

 But state-of-the-art labs where so much hands-on STEM learning takes place can be difficult and costly to access.
-Labster democratizes the process with 30 different virtual lab environments for more than two dozen course packages, including high school physics, biosciences for nursing, animal physiology, advanced biology and engineering.
-The labs — which can be accessed on Daydreams, the VR headset built by Labster partner Google — allow students to culture bacteria, track cellular respiration during an exercise routine, even conduct an ultrasound exam on an expectant mother — virtually speaking, of course.
+Labster democratizes the process with virtual lab environments for more than two dozen course packages, including high school physics, biosciences for nursing, animal physiology, advanced biology and engineering.
+The labs — which can be accessed via a web browser without downloading or installing additional software — allow students to culture bacteria, track cellular respiration during an exercise routine, even conduct an ultrasound exam on an expectant mother — virtually speaking, of course.
 Labster also owns UbiSim, a VR training platform for nurses that lets learners participate in risk-free clinical scenarios using VR headsets and controllers.

 Despite virtual reality’s ever-widening footprint in the education sector, some challenges persist.
 Pre-undergraduate education isn’t exactly flush with dollars, so it can be difficult for forward-thinking startups to get a proverbial foot in the door.

-“When you’re dealing with education, especially K-12, funds are limited,” said Glasco.
+“When you’re dealing with education, especially K-12, funds are limited,” Glasco said.
 “You have to get to buyers at the right time, or you might be talking to them for a year before they sign on to a license.
 There is money in education; you just have to stick around long enough to be able to tap into it.”

 And even though the technology is advanced enough to be a powerful educational tool, some experts say improved curriculum development is key to making VR an appreciably more effective tool than interactive 2D content.

-"I think the developer community and the education community need to walk down this road very hand-in-hand," he says.
+"I think the developer community and the education community need to walk down this road very hand-in-hand," Chacon said.
 "Then we can start bridging social classes and removing all of these barriers to education."

-He notes that leaps in digital lightfield technology are steering virtual reality toward a distinctly Holodeck-like future — no wearables required.
+He noted that leaps in digital lightfield technology are steering virtual reality toward a distinctly Holodeck-like future — no wearables required.

-“It seems like it's really far in the future, but it's already happening.”
+“It seems like it's really far in the future,” Chacon said, “but it's already happening.”